Shantanuoffice/Dabot-Interview-Task/README.md

 # Hi there, I'm your helpbook! 👋

-# Project Title
+# Project Intro

-In this project, you'll build a fully-functional link-sharing app for developers!
+In this project, you'll build the basics of a fully-functional profile/link sharing application.
+This will assess your technical proficiency and ability to create something from scratch from basic requirements.

-## Lessons Learned

-What did you learn while building this project?
-What challenges did you face and how did you overcome them?

-## Roadmap
+## Tasks

-- Clone the web-application in your local.
-- Perform the create & read operation for a user.
+- Clone the repo to get started.
+The assets folder contains pictures of a mockup for a simple application.
+- Using any framework of your choice, create the frontend and backend of the application. (see suggested tech stack below if you want bonus points)
-- Push the changes to your github.
+- Save your project to your github.
-- Share the link of the github repo.
+- Share the link of the github repo with instructions on how to run.
+- Provide us with some times to connect to show off your work/answer followup questions.

-## Features
+## Project Requirements

-- **Create User** - POST request for creating the user along with the required information shown in image1.jpg & image2.jpg.
+Your application should fulfill the following minimum requirements:
+- **Create User and Profile links** - Using image1 and image2 as references, there should be a page where you can enter information for a user.
+This page should allow you to save the user.
-- **Preview User** - GET request for fetching the user information from the backend as shown in image3.jpg.
+- **Display User** - Using image3 as reference, there should be a page where it displays the saved information of the user.
 - **Cross Platform** - Make the web-application responsive for multiple platform like laptop, tablet, phone.

+Bonus points for additional features.

 ## Tech Stack

-**Tip** - Please feel free to use Docker images wherever required & dockerize the frontend & backend services if you feel any necessity for it.
+Feel free to use whatever framework that you are most comfortable with.
+Bonus points for the highlighted desired tools.

-**Client:** React | Angular, Redux, Material UI, TailwindCSS, etc.
+**Client:** **React**, Angular, Redux, Material UI, TailwindCSS, etc.

-**Server:** Node, Express, Typescript
+**Server:** **Node**, Express, Typescript

-**Database:** PostgreSQL | Mongo
+**Database:** **PostgreSQL**, MySQL, Mongo

+**Tip** - Please feel free to use community or public Docker images to stand components up faster.

 ## API Reference